Amsonia, blue star: planting and care

 Where to plant Amsonia?

 It can withstand summer heat and drought if soil remains slightly moist and cool.
-In winter, however, its roots will not tolerate excess water that could encourage fungal diseases.
+In winter, however, roots will not tolerate excess water that could encourage fungal diseases.

 When to plant?